Skip to main content

 Her interest in these themes has deeply personal roots.
 Raised in a large family herself, Harris observed from an early age how siblings, aunts, and cousins all played roles in caregiving, decision making, and offering emotional support.
 This lived experience sparked questions about why unmarried individuals have so often been overlooked in both public memory and scholarly work.

 With a new perspective on the past, Harris feels we can also rethink our present relationships.
-She notes that “you can see how people invest in relationships, for good or ill, and decide what to do or not do going forward.”
-Her work is a reminder that family life has always been more diverse and multifaced than the nuclear model suggests and that meaningful relationships exist far beyond the confines of marriage and parenthood.
+Of her research, she says that “you can see how people invest in relationships, for good or ill, and decide what to do or not do going forward.”
+Her book is a reminder that family life has always been more diverse and multifaceted than the nuclear model suggests and that meaningful relationships exist far beyond the confines of marriage and parenthood.

 Harris was recently appointed as a fellow of the Royal Historical Society (RHS), a prestigious honor in her field.
 The RHS fellowship will provide her access to historical archives, further enhancing her opportunities for research and collaboration.